How To Save Chive Seeds From Your Garden

 During the growing season, be sure to make note of how well your chives grow and multiply.

-These plants will produce the best seed for the following growing season.
+These Herbs will produce the best seed for the following growing season.

 Let Your Chives Go To Seed